 St. Louis White Collar Crime Lawyer

 A white collar crime is any type of non-violent crime that is motivated by financial gain.
-In the United States, white-collar crimes siphon more than $300 billion each year from individuals and corporations.
+In the U.S., these crimes siphon more than $300 billion each year from individuals and corporations.
 While there are many types of white collar crimes, some of the most commonly prosecuted offenses include:

-Credit Card Fraud - This is the act of carrying out unauthorized transactions by using another person's credit card and personal information.
-Cards could be counterfeited or stolen by the offender.
-Credit card fraud in Missouri is charged as a Class D felony if the funds stolen are valued at $500 or more.
+- Credit Card Fraud - This is the act of carrying out unauthorized transactions by using another person's credit card and personal information.
+Cards could be counterfeited or stolen.
+Credit card fraud is a Class D felony in Missouri if the funds stolen are valued at $500 or more.

-Tax Fraud - Tax fraud is when a person knowingly altering information on a tax return to avoid paying the correct amount of taxes.
-Persons could do this by failing to report income, claiming wrongful deductions, and omitting other details.
-Penalties for this offense could include fines of up to $100,000 and 5 years in prison.
+- Tax Fraud - This is when a person knowingly alters information on a tax return to avoid paying taxes.
+This may include failing to report income, claiming wrongful deductions, and omitting other details.
+The penalties could include fines of up to $100,000 and 5 years in prison.

-When you call our firm to defend your white collar crime charges, you can expect to meet with a qualified attorney, not a paralegal or secretary.
-We are committed to thoroughly investigating your case, and then communicating our findings during the process.
+When you call our firm to defend you against your white collar crime charges, you can expect to meet with a qualified attorney, not a paralegal or secretary.
+Our St. Louis white collar crime attorneys are committed to thoroughly investigating your case and communicating our findings during the process.
 We understand that your participation and knowledge is critical to the success of the case.

-Rest assured that we have successfully defended hundreds of clients in criminal jury trials, contested hearings, and bench trials, so we are more than competent to handle whatever type of charges you are facing.
-Contact The Hammer Law Firm, LLC to discuss your case.
+We have successfully defended hundreds of clients in criminal jury trials, contested hearings, and bench trials, so we are more than competent to handle whatever type of charges you are facing.
+Contact The Hammer Law Firm, LLC at (314) 334-3807 to discuss your case.